-NOTE: Certain brands of mobile phones do not send the dial ring to the UconnectTM Phone to play it on the vehicle audio system, so you will not hear it.
+NOTE: Certain brands of mobile phones do not send the dial ring to the Uconnect® Phone to play it on the vehicle audio system, so you will not hear it.
 Under this situation, after successfully dialing a number the user may feel that the call did not go through even though the call is in progress.
 Once your call is answered, you will hear the audio.

-Mute/Un-Mute (Mute OFF)
+Mute/Un-Mute (Mute ON/OFF)

-When you mute the UconnectTM Phone, you will still be able to hear the conversation coming from the other party, but the other party will not be able to hear you.
-In order to mute the UconnectTM Phone:
+When you mute the Uconnect® Phone, you will still be able to hear the conversation coming from the other party, but the other party will not be able to hear you.
+In order to mute the Uconnect® Phone:

-- Press the (YVR button. - Following the beep, say "Mute".
+- Press the www button. - Following the beep, say "Mute".

-In order to un-mute the UconnectTM Phone:
+In order to un-mute the Uconnect® Phone:

-- Press the (KVR button. - Following the beep, say "Mute off".
+- Press the www button. - Following the beep, say "Mute off".